CSamuelLents/az-packer-terraform-demo/README.md

 1. Run `terraform apply "solution.plan"` from the commandline
 2. Input values for variables as prompted by your terminal
-3. Type `yes` when asked for pre-deployment confirmation
+3. Respond with `yes` when prompted for pre-deployment confirmation

 ### Customizing the Deployment

-Many aspects of the deployment can be easily customized by updating the default values found in the `vars.tf` file.
+The deployment can be customized by updating the values found in `vars.tf`.
 Of particular interest may be `location`, `vm_size`, and `vm_count`.

 ## Output

-The Terraform template outputs include:
+The Terraform templates output the following:

 - VM hostname (`hostname`)
 - VM Fully Qualified Domain Name (`vm_fqdn`)